mehulagg/gitlab/doc/development/library_review.md

 [code review guide](code_review.md) for broader advice and best practices for code review in general.

 Whenever new libraries are introduced or existing libraries are updated, the guidelines for reviewing libraries described on this page have to be followed.
-The goal of this process is to ensure that all libraries that our code relies on meet our standards for performance, security, and complicance.
+The goal of this process is to ensure that all libraries that our code relies on meet our standards for performance, security, and compliance.

 ## General Process